arenoir/be-kind-video/_posts/2023-06-24-Digging-Up-The-Marrow-Screening.md

 ---
 layout: post
-title:  "Film Screening: Digging Up the Marrow w/ Filmmaker Q&A Saturday July 24th 8pm"
+title:  "Film Screening: Digging Up the Marrow w/ Filmmaker Q&A Saturday June 24th 8pm"
 categories: events
 ---

-Come join us at Be Kind Video in Burbank for a screening of Digging up the Marrow.
+Come join us at Be Kind Video in Burbank for a screening of Digging up the Marrow, Saturday June 24th.

 Filmmaker Q&A following the screening.